 13. Specialist works a.
 As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property: No b.
+If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property: Yes b.
 As far as you were aware, has any preventative work for dry rot, wet rot, or damp, ever been carried out to your property?
-If you have answered yes, please give details: No C. If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
+If you have answered yes, please give details: Woodworm and fungal decay treatment carried out in May 2001 and comes with a 30 year guarantee.
+Please select C. If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
 If you have answered yes these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
 If you do not have them yourself please write below who has these documents and your solicitor or estate agent will arrange for them to be obtained.
 You will also need to provide a description of the work carried out.
 This may be shown in the original estimate.
-Guarantees are held by: Please select
+Guarantees are held by: Documentation is available for reference and the originals are kept with the title deeds.
+Yes

-14. Guarante ees

-a.
-Are there

-(i) No

-(ii) Roofing No

-(iii) (iii) Central heating

-(iv) National House Building Council (NHBC) No

-(v) Damp course No

-(vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) No

-b. ve answered yes or 'with title deeds', please give details of the work or ons to which the guarantee(s) relate(s):

-C. e any outstanding claims under any of the guarantees listed above? ve answered yes, please give details: No

-15. Boundar ies

-last 10 ye you are aware, has any boundary of your property been moved in the ears? ve answered yes, please give details: No
+14. Guarante es а.
+Are there any guarantees or warranties for any of the following: (i) Electrical work No (ii) Roofing No (iii) Central heating No (iv) National House Building Council (NHBC) No (v) Damp course No (vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) No b. ve answered yes or 'with title deeds', please give details of the work or one to which the guarantee(s) relate(s): c. e any outstanding claims under any of the guarantees listed above?
+No 15.
+Boundar No So far as last 10 ye you are aware, has any boundary of your property been moved in the ears?
+IAO If you ha ve answered yes, please give details:

-16. Notices that affect your property a. b. c.
-In the past three years have you ever received a notice: advising that the owner of a neighbouring property has made a planning application? that affects your property in some other way? that requires you to do any maintenance, repairs or improvements to your property?
-No No No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+Yes b. that affects your property in some other way?
+No c. that requires you to do any maintenance, repairs or improvements to your property?
+No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property. l .